laurencedawson/sync-for-reddit/README.md

 ## Work in progress

-- Monet more contrast in night mode
+- option to disable fab in comments
 - Add rounded corners back to slides
 - Inconsistent vote icons (posts v slides)
-- option to disable fab in comments

 - add messaging and profile to actions
 - Sidebar...